How an Applicant Tracking System Transformed Boston College's Recruiting for the Better

 But while the college teaches students to be innovative and cutting-edge, their application system was quite the opposite.
 Antiquated and slow, it was not only causing frustration for applicants who would get timed out midway through the process, but taking managers hours to manually download, print and sort through resumes to identify the most qualified candidates.

 "We may be the best around, but if you make the application process frustrating, that applicant is going to go somewhere else" says Bogdan.
-Data backs him up: A CareerBuilder survey found that 3 in 5 candidates don't complete an application process if they feel it's too long.
+Data backs him up: A recent CareerBuilder survey found that 3 in 5 candidates don't complete an application process if they feel it's too long.

-Searching for the 'magic' applicant tracking system
+Searching for the 'Magic' System

 The search for a more efficient, streamlined system began with the hiring of a new VP and other innovative leaders who discovered that while the department had a strong reputation and worked well together—managers, employees and applicants were incredibly frustrated with the process.